Krypton (comics): Vathlo Island

+Vathlo was rarely if ever referenced beyond these few issues, although a black Kryptonian named "Iph-Ro of Vathlo" appeared in the more recent Superman: The Man of Steel #111.
+An offhand reference to the island was made in Alan Moore's story "For the Man Who Has Everything", where "racial trouble with the Vathlo Island immigrants" are mentioned in a dream-world Krypton that had avoided destruction.
+It is believed, based on the appearances of black Kryptonians in recent Superman issues, that the Vathlonians eventually were integrated into Krypton proper, although there has been no canonical statement about this from DC Comics.

+In Superman: World of New Krypton #4, it is established that Vathlo Islanders settled in Kandor prior to the destruction of Krypton.

+In Final Crisis #7 a black version of Superman is shown to reside on the alternate universe of Earth-23.
+This Superman, whose given name is Kalel but adopts the human alias of Calvin Ellis, is shown to originate from Vathlo Island of his reality's Krypton.

+While the island itself did not appear and was not referenced in the television series Smallville, African-looking/dark-skinned Kryptonians have been featured.
+One was a disciple of Zod, who goes by the name Nam-Ek (portrayed by Leonard Roberts).
+Another was named Basqat (played by Adrian Holmes).

+Dark-skinned Kryptonians have also appeared in the SyFy television series Krypton, including Lyta-Zod, one of the series' main characters, and General Zod himself.
+In this version, Vathlo Island is not mentioned.

+Characters in Eric Jerome Dickey's novel The Son of Mr. Suleman discuss Vathlo Island and react with derision to the idea that there was segregation on Krypton.

 Crisis on Infinite Earths

 After the 1985 miniseries Crisis on Infinite Earths, the Silver Age version of Krypton was replaced by a newer version.
-The Silver Age Krypton made a rare Post-Crisis appearance in The Sandman #48, during a flashback sequence.
+The Silver Age Krypton made a rare post-Crisis appearance in The Sandman #48, during a flashback sequence.

 Krypton in the Modern Age of Comic Books

 The Man of Steel

 Following Crisis on Infinite Earths, which rebooted the history of the DC Universe and retroactively eliminated the existence of the Golden and Silver Age versions of Krypton, writer/artist John Byrne was given the task of recreating the entire Superman mythos.
 This rewrite was started in the 1986 Man of Steel miniseries, which addressed Krypton in both its opening and closing chapters.

 Krypton itself was the main subject of the late 1980s The World of Krypton miniseries (not to be confused with the 1979 miniseries of the same name).
 This miniseries was written by Byrne and illustrated by Mike Mignola, and filled in much of Krypton's new history.